Skip to Content

 practices to maintain health, reduce stress, and improve flexibility, strength,

 and stamina.
-Researchers have found that yoga and meditation can be effective
+Practices like yoga and meditation can be helpful for people with diseases such as

 high blood pressure, and